Nippon Maru (1984)

-Nippon Maru (日本丸) is a Japanese training sailing ship operated by the National Institute for Sea Training out of Tokyo.
-She was built by Sumitomo Heavy Industries in Uraga, Kanagawa, and was launched on 15 February 1984, with her commissioning occurring on 16 September.
+Nippon Maru (日本丸) is a Japanese training sailing ship operated by the Japan Agency of Maritime Education and Training for Seafarer (JMETS) (海技教育機構) under the Ministry of Land, Infrastructure, Transport and Tourism (MLIT).

+She was built by Sumitomo Heavy Industries in Uraga, Kanagawa, and was launched on 15 February 1984 with the then Crown Prince Akihito in attendance.
+She was commissioned by the former National Institute for Sea Training (NIST) (航海訓練所) on 16 September 1984.
+NIST was absorbed by MLIT and restructured as JMETS in 2016.
 She was built as a replacement for the 1930-built barque Nippon Maru.

 Nippon Maru is 110.1 m long, with a beam of 13.8 m and a draft of 6.5 m.
 Her gross tonnage is 2,891.
-She is rigged as a four-masted barque, with a sail area of 2760 sqm, and has two 1,500-horsepower diesel engines for auxiliary functions.
+She is rigged as a four-masted barque, with 36 sails and a total sail area of 2760 sqm, and has two 1,500-horsepower diesel engines for auxiliary functions.
 She has a crew complement of 70, with a training complement of 120 trainees.
+She has won the Boston Teapot Trophy 3 times, the fastest a 1,201 nm run averaging 9.6 knots in 1993.